vierstralab/hotspot3/README.md

 - `--chrom_sizes CHROM_SIZES` - Two-column TSV file with chromosome names and sizes (no header).
 Local path or URL.
 - `--bam BAM` - Path to the input BAM or CRAM file.

-- `--fdrs FDRS [FDRS ...]` - Space separated list of FDR thresholds to generate peak calls at.
-A Parquet track of per-base FDR values is generated only for the largest FDR threshold among provided.
+- `--fdrs FDRS [FDRS ...]` - Space separated list of FDR thresholds to generate peak calls and hotspots at.

+⚠️ **Note**: The resulting per-base FDR file will only include values **up to the highest FDR** you specify.
+All higher FDR values will be `NaN`, so you won’t be able to call peaks at higher thresholds later
+without re-running the FDR step (e.g., starting from raw p-values).

 ## Arguments to skip steps using pre-calculated data